How Much Do I Really Need To Retire? Let's Do The Math

 The 4% rule I mentioned above does not consider any other sources of income other than your retirement account.
 Chances are when you retire, you might also have additional streams of income that can support you during retirement.

 The most popular additional source of income is your Social Security.
-In 2019, the average Social Security payment was $1,500 per month.
-That averages to about $18,000 a year.
+As of recently, the average Social Security retirement payment has been somewhere around $1,500–$2,000 per month, or roughly $18,000–$24,000 a year.
 Again, this is completely separate from your retirement account, so this can greatly help sustain you.
+(Check your own estimate on ssa.gov, since your actual benefit depends on your earnings history and the age you claim.)

 Another great source of additional income is owning rental properties.
 If you have rental properties that net you some income, then it’s money that can also help you sustain yourself in retirement.